sglvladi/Sphinx-RTD-Tutorial/docs/source/docstrings.rst

 If you are using VS code, the `Python Docstring <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_ extension can be used to auto-generate a docstring snippet once a function/class has been written.
 If you want the extension to generate docstrings in ``Sphinx`` format, you must set the ``"autoDocstring.docstringFormat": "sphinx"`` setting, under File > Preferences > Settings.

-Note that it is best to write the docstrings once you have fully defined the function/class, as then the extension will generate the full dosctring.
+Note that it is best to write the docstrings once you have fully defined the function/class, as then the extension will generate the full docstring.
 If you make any changes to the code once a docstring is generated, you will have to manually go and update the affected docstrings.